-We have decided at PSD to switch our file format from netCDF3 to netCDF4 wherever possible.
-New datasets will be created in netCDF4 and we will be converting older files to netCDF4.
+We have decided at PSD to switch our file format from netCDF3 to netCDF4-classic wherever possible.
+New datasets will be created in netCDF4 and we will be converting older files to netCDF4-classic.
 NetCDF4 has the advantage that files may read faster (much faster sometimes) in some applications (e.g. NCL).
 It also has the advantage that we will not need to pack the data using a scale and offset and users will not need to unpack data.
 NetCDF4 provides compression that is comparable to the use of short integers (~50% for most files).
 The compression they use is lossless, also an advantage.

-Most applications should be able to read netCDF4.
+Most applications should be able to read netCDF4-classic if they are compiled against the latest NetCDF library, and that library was built with NetCDF4 support enabled, requiring HDF5 libraries.
+A list of applications that can read netCDF4 if compiled with HDF5 libraries is below.
+Unidata's NetCDF website has explicit instructions for building NetCDF correctly.
 You may need to change your code if you explicitly unpack the data.
 NCL's short2flt routine will not need to be changed if you use that.
 In some cases, users have had issues if their application wasn't compiled with HDF libraries correctly.
 We do NOT support any netCDF application ourselves.
 Please contact the individual application support directly and/or read Unidata's netCDF webpage.
-If you are not able to get an application to work, you may find that useful though it will likely increase the size of the file by 100%.
-You may contact us if all the above doesn't help.To determine a file type:
+If you are using the R package, they have specific instructions on their web site for dealing with NetCDF4 files: ncdf4.pdf Page 19 of the PDF document has a working example for R.

-nccopy -k 3 filenetcdf4.nc filenetcdf3.nc
+nccopy -k 64-bit-offset filenetcdf4.nc filenetcdf3.nc

 Datasets that have been transitioned to netCDF4